-Bassist OSCAR M. MEZA, while performing regularly with the Los Angeles Philharmonic as a substitute musician beginning in July of 1990, won the audition for the post of Assistant Principal Bass in March of 1993.
+Bassist OSCAR M. MEZA, performing regularly with the Los Angeles Philharmonic as a substitute musician beginning in July of 1990, won the audition for the post of Assistant Principal Bass in March of 1993.

 Born in Southern California, Meza began playing the bass at the age of nine under the tutelage of his father, Oscar Meza Sr., who has been his principal teacher.
 He studied with Nathaniel Gangursky in 1973 and graduated from Sylmar High School in 1975.
-Meza went on to study with Ami Egilsson at California State University, Northridge as a bass performance major.
+Meza went on to study with Arni Egilsson at California State University, Northridge as a bass performance major.

 Meza currently teaches double bass at California State University, Northridge.